Export to MAT format

 In QTM versions 2.15 and earlier an additional field Subframe is included, representing an index of marker frames within a SMPTE frame.

-Struct array with the IRIG timestamps of the frames in the file.
+The field IRIGTimecode contains a struct array with the IRIG timestamps of the frames in the file.
+The elements of the struct array contain the timestamp data per frame.

 • Year